-Students seeking courses for general interest or degree distribution requirements may consider OCEA& 101 and OCEA 179 for the Associate in Arts and Sciences, General Studies and Applied Sciences degrees.
+Students seeking courses for general interest or degree distribution requirements may consider OCEA& 101 and OCEA 179 for the Associate of Arts, General Studies and Applied Sciences degrees.
 Students intending to major in Oceanography at a baccalaureate institution should consult with the Earth Sciences advisor.